top of page

 Hands of We Will Sing

-a film by Ali Lycett
+A film by Ali Lycett

-& Film Score Tom Diffenthal
+Director of Photography & Film Score Tom Diffenthal

-Editor Lauren Paige Dowling
+Editors Lauren Paige Dowling & Ali Lycett

 We Will Sing